joseppinilla/embera/README.rst

 embedding-methods
 =============

 ``embedding-methods`` offers a collection of minor-embedding methods and utilities.
 These can be used as composites making part of the `D-Wave Ocean <http://dw-docs.readthedocs.io/en/latest/overview/stack.html#stack>`_ software stack, or from the interface functions, such as ``find_embedding()``.
-Additional resources are provided to generate graphs for existing and conceptual architecures of Ising samplers (e.g. D-Wave's Quantum Annealers) and preprocessing of the source and/or target graphs.
+Additional resources are provided to generate graphs for existing and conceptual architectures of Ising samplers (e.g. D-Wave's Quantum Annealers) and preprocessing of the source and/or target graphs.

 **Definition:**